 About Our Chapter

-With this expansion of energy in the community also came additional women in the industry with no means of networking.
-In 2013, however, two women joined forces to drive the opportunity for women to connect in their own community of South Texas.
-In April 2013, those two women, Janet Irwine and Paula Waggone-Aguilar, pulled together an amazing group of women to form the South Texas Chapter of the Women’s Energy Network.
-In just its first nine months, it had attracted 146 members.
+In 2013, two women that saw this need joined forces to drive the opportunity for women to connect in their own South Texas community, and in April of that same year, Janet Irwine and Paula Waggone-Aguilar, pulled together an amazing group of women to form the South Texas Chapter of the Women’s Energy Network (WEN-ST).
+In just its first nine months, WEN-ST grew to 146 members, and continues to grow providing networking and professional development opportunities for its members.

 The founding board members were: